andrealionzo/case-study/README.md

 # Case Study: Analyzing Airbnb Listings in Berlin using SQL and Tableau
 ## Introduction
-In this case study, I explore the Airbnb listings in Berlin as of July 2021 using SQL to understand various aspects of the short-term rental market and its patterns.
+In this case study, I will explore the Airbnb listings in Berlin as of July 2021 using SQL to understand various aspects of the short-term rental market and its patterns.
 The dataset includes detailed information on Airbnb listings across the city.
+I will then visualise the data by creating a Dashboard with Tableau.

 The analysis aims to uncover patterns and insights around the following key questions: